'Stop the show!' Houston concertgoers describe chaos

 HOUSTON (AP) — Screaming.
 Suffocating.
 Panicked.
 Unconscious.

-The concertgoers at a highly-anticipated Houston music festival Friday night say they were shocked to witness the way the rager brewed into fatal pandemonium that left at least eight people dead.
+The concertgoers at a highly anticipated Houston music festival Friday night say they were shocked to witness how the event brewed into pandemonium that left at least eight people dead.

 Rapper Travis Scott was the headliner for the sold-out Astroworld Festival in NRG Park, which was attended by an estimated 50,000 people.

-Here, some of them describe the chaos they’re still trying to make sense of.
+Here, some of them describe the chaos they’re still trying to understand.

 Ariel Little of New York was in the middle of the crowd in a prime viewing spot with her husband for only a brief minute before she started to struggle.